Can Germany Fix Facebook?

 In July, I visited Jun’s small offices in Würzburg, a baroque Bavarian city about an hour’s drive from Frankfurt in the heart of Franconian wine country.
 In a glass-paneled conference room at his firm’s secluded, modern headquarters, tucked among mansions in the city’s residential hills, Jun had queued up a presentation composed of images pulled from the darkest corners of the internet, as well as quotes from Facebook employees and statistics on the company’s attempts to take down offensive content.
 On one slide, Jun showed how Zuckerberg’s comments and visits to Germany correlated with a heightened removal of illegal posts.

-One case Jun highlighted involved Green Party politician Renate Künast, who is known for her sympathy for refugees.
-In December 2016, an asylum seeker, Hussein K., raped and murdered a German student in Freiburg, in southwest Germany.
-(At his trial in September, he admitted to the murder and attempted rape; he has not yet been sentenced.)
+One case that Jun highlighted involved the Green Party politician Renate Künast, who is known for her sympathy for refugees.
+In December 2016, an asylum seeker named Hussein K. sexually assaulted and murdered a German student in Freiburg, in southwest Germany.
+(At his trial, in September, he admitted to the murder and attempted rape; he has not yet been sentenced.)
 Soon after, an image of Künast and a quote attributed to her—“The traumatized young refugee may have killed someone, but we still must help him”—appeared on Facebook, supposedly pulled from a story published by Süddeutsche Zeitung, Germany’s largest daily.

 But the quote did not come from Künast.
 Nor did it appear in the newspaper.
 It had been fabricated by a Facebook user in Switzerland and spread by a right-wing German group hoping to make her and her party appear soft on refugees.
 Künast’s staff reported the post to Facebook, but it took three days and dozens of phone calls to its employees in Berlin before the original post was taken down.
-By then, it had been shared and copied thousands of times, instigating a public backlash against Facebook in Germany.
-Stefan Plöchinger, editor of the Süddeutsche Zeitung’s website, called the company “democratically disruptive filth”—a view shared by many Germans.
+By then, it had been shared and copied thousands of times.
+The situation instigated a public backlash against Facebook in Germany.
+Stefan Plöchinger, the editor of Süddeutsche Zeitung’s website, called the company “democratically disruptive filth”—a view shared by many Germans.

-Malicious misinformation “is even more dangerous than hatred or incitement,” Jun said as he zoomed in on a screenshot of the offending post, magnifying a frowning Künast, her gaze directed away from the camera.
+Malicious misinformation “is even more dangerous than hatred or incitement,” Jun said, as he zoomed in on a screenshot of the offending post, magnifying a frowning Künast, her gaze directed away from the camera.

 Künast’s staff keeps a record of hateful, fake, and potentially illegal social-media posts about her in a thick black binder.
 They regularly report attacks against her to law-enforcement authorities and social-media networks, and track what, if anything, is done to remove the offending posts and locate the offenders.
 The answer is usually nothing—cases often don’t move forward when the offenders are anonymous, or when Facebook ignores communications from prosecutors.
 In 2016, Künast’s office directed 40 complaints to police officers across Germany against people who published threatening, false, and defamatory posts about her.
 By the end of the year, they had heard back on only about 12 cases, seven of which had been closed because police searches yielded no results or faltered due to a lack of evidence.
 In only four cases could the police identify and locate the offenders and issue a penalty.
 This year, Künast has sent 11 cases to law enforcement.